PV-Lab/Benchmarking/README.md

-run `Example use of framework with GP type surrogate models.ipynb` or `Example use of framework with RF type surrogate models.ipynb` with any of the given datasets to benchmark the performance of a selected BO algorithm using pool-based active learning framework. run `Manifold Visualization.ipynb` with any of the given datasets to visualize its design space. run `Performance Visualization.ipynb` with demo benchmarking results from `vis_demo_calc` or any benchmarking results from running the framework locally.
+run `Example use of framework with GP type surrogate models.ipynb` or `Example use of framework with RF type surrogate models.ipynb` with any of the given datasets to benchmark the performance of a selected BO algorithm using pool-based active learning framework. run `Manifold Visualization.ipynb` with any of the given datasets to visualize its design space. run `Performance Visualization.ipynb` with given demo benchmarking results or any benchmarking results from running the framework locally.

 The package contains the following module and scripts: